jankotek/mapdb-site/blog/thread_weaver.rst

 It is probably possible to make recursive instrumentation work.
 But we were unable to do it in a reliable way.

 We had to bend our code and call ``putInternal`` directly from Unit tests.
-That means making some internal methods public or package protected, adding extra logic etc...
+Some internal methods have to be public or package protected, there is  extra logic etc...

 It freezes